Do you want to travel SWITZERLAND on a budget, but all you have ever heard is how insanely expensive it is?

 So, if this is the only time you can visit, then really try to stay on the not so touristy route.

-The best time to visit and get the most for your money is during the shoulder months of spring (April- June) and fall (end of August – October).
+The best time to visit Switzerland and get the most for your money is during the shoulder months of spring (April- June) and fall (end of August – October).
 Probably my preferred months, apart from winter.

 Accommodation will be cheaper, and there will be fewer travellers visiting.

-If you choose to travel during spring or fall, and hiking is on your list of activities, check and see if trails are open while you are there.
+If you choose to travel during spring or fall, and hiking in Switzerland is on your list of activities, check and see if trails are open while you are there.
 Some cable cars might no longer be open or have not yet opened from their post winter break.
 It might also get quite cold at altitude.

 If shoulder seasons are your travel time, also investigate all the options on the different railway saver passes if you do not have a car.
 You do not want to buy a pass and half the mountain tops are still closed or closing.